 Bulgarian

-The Bulgarian language is one of the 24 official languages of the European Union and an official language of Bulgaria.
-It is spoken not only by 7.5 million Bulgarians in Bulgaria, but by at least as many expatriates in Europe and around the world.
+Bulgarian is one of the 24 official languages of the European Union and the official language of Bulgaria.
+It is spoken by approximately 7.5 million people within the country, as well as by a large diaspora throughout Europe and around the world.

-The Bulgarian language is the first Slavic language with its own script, created in the 9th century.
-As of January 1, 2007, the Cyrillic alphabet is the third official alphabet of the European Union, along with Latin and Greek.
+Bulgarian holds the distinction of being the first Slavic language to develop its own script, created in the 9th century.
+Since January 1, 2007, with Bulgaria’s accession to the EU, the Cyrillic alphabet—used by Bulgarian—has become the third official script of the European Union, alongside the Latin and Greek alphabets.

-The Bulgarian language is the language of the Bulgarian nationality, which was formed in the period of the VII-IX century, when the Slavic tribes together with the Balkan population (Thracians and Illyrians) and the Bulgars of Asparuch and Kuber formed the Bulgarian nationality.
-The adoption of Christianity unites the Bulgarian people in Mysia, Thrace and Macedonia and helps to create the Old Bulgarian language.
+The Bulgarian language is closely tied to the formation of the Bulgarian nation, which emerged between the 7th and 9th centuries through the unification of Slavic tribes, the local Balkan populations (Thracians and Illyrians), and the Bulgars of Asparuh and Kuber.
+The adoption of Christianity played a vital role in uniting the Bulgarian people in Moesia, Thrace, and Macedonia, and contributed to the development of the Old Bulgarian language.

 Certificates and Levels